ArcBlock/abtnode-docs/src/developer/blocklet-hooks/index.md

   - 'blocklet server'
 ---

-Currently AbtNode supports the following hooks:
+Currently Blocklet Server supports the following hooks:

 - `pre-deploy`: Usually execute various builds locally, when deploying from local to Blocklet Server Daemon.
 If the exit code is non-zero, quit deployment
 - `post-install`: Do something at the end of installation.
 If the exit code is non-zero, the installation will be failed